How to build a website like Airbnb

 You can find more inspiring examples of Sharetribe-powered marketplaces by browsing our customer gallery and founder stories.

-Now, with these building blocks in mind, let's look at what the process of building a marketplace similar to Airbnb looks like.
+Now, with these building blocks in mind, let’s look at what the process of building a marketplace similar to Airbnb could look like.

 How to build a marketplace like Airbnb